Herniated & Bulging Discs

 Non-Surgical & Minimally Invasive Treatment

 You have probably heard the phrases “slipped disc” or “ruptured disc.”
 While these terms are descriptive, they can be misleading.
 Most of the time, patients using these terms are referring to disc herniation.
 Disc herniations are common, especially in the lower back/lumbar spine.
-Princeton Brain & Spine neurosurgeons are proud to provide pain relief and treatment for herniated and bulging discs at our PA and NJ neurosurgery campuses.
+Princeton Brain, Spine & Sports Medicine neurosurgeons are proud to provide pain relief and treatment for herniated and bulging discs at our PA and NJ neurosurgery campuses.

 What Is a Bulging Disc?